Board of Trustees

 Joe grew up flying airplanes with his father in the Philadelphia area.
 After getting his pilot's license and and an engineering degree, he entered the aerospace world.
 With experience in military aerospace projects and flight deck avionics, he transitioned to his current employer -- Gogo Business Aviation.
 At Gogo, he has managed next generation in flight connectivity projects, a system architecture group, and an aircraft applications engineering team.
 Joe has a passion for airplanes which he brings to the Board of Directors.
 On the Events Committee, he assembles programming to meet the organization's educational and networking goals for those who are making a business of aviation in Colorado.
 He is an active flight instructor and previous aircraft owner that he used for regional travel.

-Mike has had a passion for aircraft and aviation from a young age, starting by photographing many air shows in his hometown of Reading, PA in the late 1960s.
-Mike graduated from Penn State and earned his PhD from the University of Colorado Health Sciences Center in Denver.
-After some years in academic and commercial scientific positions, he finally followed his dream and became a private pilot.
-He holds Advanced Ground Instructor and Instrument Ground Instructor certificates, and is working on earning his instrument rating .
-Mike has taught numerous ground school classes as well as crosswind techniques in the Redbird Xwind trainer.
+Mike Straka has had a passion for aviation and aircraft from a young age, photographing many air shows in his hometown of Reading, PA in the late 1960s.
+Mike did his undergrad work at Penn State and earned his PhD from the University of Colorado Health Sciences Center in Denver, he held several academic research scientist in biochemistry.
+Mike decided to follow his lifelong passion and became a private pilot in 2006.
+He holds Advanced Ground Instructor and Instrument Ground Instructor certificates, and continues working on advanced ratings.
+Mike taught numerous ground school courses as well as crosswind techniques in the Redbird Xwind trainer.
 He currently provides technical support, writing, and photography for HangarNetwork, and his articles have appeared in several aviation publications.
 He served as CABA board member and is a past chairman, relinquishing the board to become Executive Director in 2019.
 Mike is a strong supporter and advocate for the General and Business aviation community.